 If you an intimate relationship with Christ you know and understand that following Him is not about following a set of rules.
 You have learned what He expects of you, you spend time with Him.
 Living within the confines of your relationship with Christ is the most freeing thing you can do.
 It's a strange paradox.

-And so it is with budgeting.
-You learn what your budget needs to look like, you spend time on it.
+And so it is with money management.
+You learn your monetary strengths and weaknesses, you grow, and you adjust your lifestyle.
 Eventually, you don't have to be bound by it but you live within it because it the second most freeing thing you can do.
 It too is a strange paradox.

 My husband is a spontaneous man.
 We often take mini-vaca trips on just a few days' notice.

-On the flip side, we live within a budget and all of our adventures are accounted for before-hand in that budget.
+On the flip side, we live within a money plan and all of our adventures are accounted for before-hand in that plan.

 And after starting this new way of living in January 2011 with over $28,000.00 plus in debt we were able to become debt-free (except our mortgage) by December 2013.
-Now, in 2019 even with radical lifestyle changes, we are still maintaining only one debt, for housing.
+Now, in 2021 we still live within a plan and maintain that plan to handle emergencies, unexpected expenses, and family fun.

-The issue with budgeting is that many people want to live outside their means because they have always lived that way.
+The issue with money management is that many people want to live outside their means because they have always lived that way.
 Many grew up living that way so although it is wrong it feels right.
 (Doesn't that sound familiar?)

-#1 – If we budget we can't enjoy the things we like
+#1 – If we manage our money we can't enjoy the things we like

-#2 – There's no use doing a budget – we'll just end up in debt again
+#2 – There's no use making a plan – we'll just end up messing it up again

 That's like saying, “There's no use asking for forgiveness from my sins, I'll just sin again.”